ontola/rdflib.js/src/wip.md

 - Many functions in `Fetcher` assume that specific `Opts` are defined.
 I've included all these in a single `Options` type and added documentation for the props I understood.
 I've also created an `AutoInitOptions` type, which sets auto-initialized.
 I extended Options in each function where specific opts seemed to be required.
 I'm not entirely confident about the types I've set.
 I feel like the truly required items should never be `Opts`, since they aren't optional.
 Refactoring this requires a seperate PR.
 - `Fetcher.load` allows arrays as inputs.
 This causes the output types to be more unpredictable. `Promise<Result> | Result[]`.
 I suggest splitting this in two functions, e.g. add `loadMany`
 - `Utils.callbackify` seems to be used only in `Fetcher`.
+- `UpdateManager.editable` has a confusing return type (`string | boolean | undefined`).
+I suggest we refactor it to always return one of multiple pre-defined strings,.

 ## Some thoughts on simplifying language